 The next stop is Comanche National Grasslands in Southeastern Colorado.
 Here you can experience one of the largest dinosaur track sites in North America.
 For the sake of efficiency, you could do this stop first.
 If you would rather spend your money on an entrance fee instead of gas, an alternative to the dinosaur tracks in Comanche would be tracks in the Denver suburb of Morrison, at Dinosaur Ridge.

-Next, the trip plunges into the mountains and stops at the Florissant Fossil Beds National Monument, where fossilized insects and huge petrified sequoia stumps can be experienced.
+Either way, the trip then plunges into the mountains and stops at Florissant Fossil Beds National Monument, where fossilized insects and huge petrified sequoia stumps can be experienced.

-Then it's all the way to the western border of Colorado to Dinosaur National Monument, where fossils can be experienced in their more natural state, as opposed to being cleaned up for a museum.
+Then it's all the way to the Utah/Colorado border and Dinosaur National Monument, where fossils can be experienced in their more natural state, as opposed to being cleaned up for a museum.

-Then the trip focus shifts to geology as it visits the Grand Staircase Escalante, which includes Bryce Canyon, Zion and Grand Canyon National Parks.
+Then the trip really gets into geology as it visits the Grand Staircase Escalante, which includes Bryce Canyon, Zion and Grand Canyon National Parks.
 Combined, these sites show the most extensive record of geologic history on earth.